GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     - Click **OK** once completed.

     a.
 To verify your dataset is configured correctly, click **Preview Data** in the Source tab of the copy activity to get a small snapshot of your data.
+Just click on refresh if data not loaded.

     ![](Linked_Image_Files/lab6_14.jpg)